Meghanko/Webcam-app/README.md

 # Webcam-app
-A python script for recording the vdeo using the computer web cam.
-It uses OpenCV library for capturing the vidoe.
+A python script for recording the video using the computer web cam.
+It uses OpenCV library for capturing the video.